Planning Committee

 Yuri Jadotte, MD, PhD, MPH, FACPM

-Dr. Yuri T. Jadotte is an Assistant Professor and Associate Program Director of the Preventive Medicine (PM) residency at Stony Brook University (SBU).
-A double board-certified physician in Public Health Preventive Medicine and Lifestyle Medicine, and dually trained as a social scientist in the field of Urban Health, Dr. Jadotte’s research and teaching center on health equity, interprofessional collaboration, and evidence synthesis methodology.
-He has served as principal investigator (PI) for an R03 methods research study on developing novel meta-analytic methods to measure the impact of having multiple chronic conditions on health outcomes, co-investigator for a 5-year Health Resources and Services Administration (HRSA) PM training grant, co-investigator for a 3-year American Cancer Society PM training grant, and he is currently co-PI and co-project director for a 4-year HRSA training grant recently awarded to the PM residency program at SBU.
-He is the current and founding Editor-in-Chief of AJPM Focus, the official fully open access journal of ACPM and the Association for Prevention Teaching and Research.
-He practices clinical preventive medicine in the SBU Hospital Employee Health and Wellness Service, directs the SBU Tele-Preventive Medicine Service, heads the Generalist concentration in the SBU Master of Public Health Program, and serves as Deputy Head of the Division of Preventive Medicine and Population Health in the Department of Family, Population, and Preventive Medicine at SBU.
-He is also a Professor and Deputy Director of the Northeast Institute for Evidence Synthesis and Translation at Rutgers University.
-His long-term professional goal is to continue working in academic Preventive Medicine to advance population health through research, teaching, clinical practice and policymaking.
+Yuri T. Jadotte, MD, PhD, MPH, FACPM, is Associate Professor and Associate Residency Program Director of Preventive Medicine (PM) at Stony Brook University (SBU).
+A board-certified PM physician dually trained as a social scientist, Dr. Jadotte’s research centers on health equity, interprofessional collaboration, cancer prevention, and evidence synthesis methodology.
+He has served as PI for an R03 grant on evidence synthesis methodology, and co-investigator and co-PI for 2 Health Resources and Services Administration training grants awarded to the Stony Brook PM residency program.
+He is the current and founding Editor-in-Chief of AJPM Focus, the official fully open access journal of ACPM and APTR.
+He practices clinical PM in the SBU Hospital Employee Health and Wellness Service, and heads the Generalist concentration in the SBU Master of Public Health program.
+His long-term professional goal is to continue working in academic PM and advance population health through research, teaching, clinical practice and policymaking.

 Vice Chair